fzankl/gitbook-plugin-flexible-alerts/README.md

 ## Usage

-To use the plugin just modify an existing blockquote and prepend a line matching pattern `[!type]`, using one of following types.
-Please see code snippets for working alerts.
+To use the plugin just modify an existing blockquote and prepend a line matching pattern `[!type]`.
+By default types `NOTE`, `TIP`, `WARNING` and `DANGER` are supported.
+You can extend the available types by providing a valid configuration (see below for an example).

-* NOTE
-* TIP
-* WARNING
-* DANGER

 ```markdown
 > [!NOTE]